puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 Our sages have long known that Elvium operates according to the rules of **CentOS**, which they call its **Operating System**.
 We know of distant continents, however, where the fabric of the world has a different weave; that is, there is a different Operating System.

-If you wake up **ssh**ipwrecked and sandy on the shores of Ubuntu and croak out a `useradd`, you will be laughed right off the beach for getting it backwards; as any Ubuntu native could tell you, `adduser` is the right way to say it there.
+If you find yourself on the shores of Ubuntu and croak out a `useradd`, you will be laughed right off the beach for getting it backwards; as any Ubuntu native could tell you, `adduser` is the right way to say it there.
 And attempting to install a package with `yum` on a system where `apt-get` is appropriate is a *faux pas* indeed.

-If you aspire to extend your influence across these distant shores, it will be wise to learn a method of applying your power consistently, no matter the local operating system.
+If you aspire to extend your influence across these differing systems, it will be wise to learn a method of applying your power consistently.

 Puppet uses **providers** to take the descriptions expressed by resource declarations and use system-specific implementations to realize them.
 These **Providers** abstract away the complexity of managing diverse implementations of resource types on different systems.
 As a whole, this system of **types and providers** is called the **Resource Abstraction Layer**, or **RAL**.
 By harnessing the power of the RAL, you can be confident of the potency of your Puppet skills wherever your journey takes you.

-##

-### Resources are the true power of Puppet.
-Are you ready to harness this power in the [Manifests Quest](http://somthing)?